 Pinpointing Information Gaps to Aid Decisions

-Instruments named “surface elevation tables” shed light on how sea level rise affects wetlands, but their uneven placement in coastal areas can cause spotty data results.
-The Northern Gulf of Mexico Sentinel Site Cooperative turned to the Digital Coast for help, because they needed to know where a lack of surface elevation tables was creating gaps in wetland data.
+“Surface elevation tables” are instruments that show how sea level rise affects wetlands, but their uneven placement in coastal areas can cause spotty data results.
+The Northern Gulf of Mexico Sentinel Site Cooperative turned to the Digital Coast for help.

-Digital Coast staffers combined the site’s land cover, sea level rise, and elevation data with outside precipitation and temperature data.
-Their GIS analysis pinpointed gaps in the network of tables and uncovered new wetland habitat information.
+Digital Coast staffers combined land cover, sea level rise, and elevation data with outside precipitation and temperature data.
+The resulting GIS analysis pinpointed data gaps and uncovered new wetland habitat information.
+Armed with this information, this issue is being addressed.

 More Information: Story from the Field